jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 * **Restricting.** Armor with the this property is bulky and restricts the full range of motion.
 It cannot be easily disguised and makes it difficult to move quickly and quietly.
 The wearer has Disadvantage with Dexterity (Stealth) checks, Dexterity (Acrobatics) checks, and Strength (Athletics) checks relating to swimming, climbing, and jumping while wearing this armor.
 This property replaces the Stealth Disadvantage column of the PHB armor table.

 * **Spiked.** Armor and shields with this property have been embellished with intimidating metal spikes or something equally dangerous.
 A shield with spikes does 1d4 piercing damage instead of bludgeoning when used as a weapon or as part of a shove attack.
 A creature who grapples or is grappled by another creature in spiked armor takes 1d4 piercing damage from the spikes.
-Armor with spikes also gains the **hampering** property if it doesn't already.
+Armor with spikes also gains the **restricting** property if it doesn't already.

 <div style='margin-top:10px'></div>